 The Classic reissue of LSC 1903 was a disaster: shrill, smeary and unmusical.

 The best Heifetz records on Classic were, if memory serves, LSC 2734 (Glazunov), LSC 2603 (Bruch) and LSC 2769 (Rozsa).
 They aren’t nearly as offensive as the others.
-If you can pick one up for ten or twenty bucks, you might get your money’s worth depending, I suppose, on how critically you listen to your classical records.
-The CDs are better for all I know.
-That’s probably the first place to go, considering Classic’s track record.
+If you can pick one up for ten or twenty bucks, you might get your money’s worth depending, I suppose, on how critically you listen to your classical records and how revealing your system is.

-Those interested can click on this link to read more Classic Records Heavy Vinyl Reviews.
 As you may know, Classic is a label which we found very hard to like right from the beginning.
 We like them even less now.
-They may have gone out of business but their bad records are still plentiful on ebay and you can actually still buy their leftover crap right from Acoustic Sounds.
+They may have gone out of business but their bad records are still plentiful on ebay and you can actually still buy some their leftover crap right from the world’s biggest retailer of bad sounding audiophile records, Acoustic Sounds.